-The level crossing at Grange Road in Alphington will be gone by the middle of 2018, well ahead of initial forecasts.
+The level crossing at Grange Road in Alphington is now gone for good, months ahead of schedule.

-The project will include better pedestrian and cycling links, with two new low-profile bridges over and along the railway line.
+The project has improved pedestrian and cycling access, with two new low-profile bridges over the railway line.

 Receive emails on the progress of the Level Crossing Removal Project